 Tooling is moving so fast that any specific recommendation has a six-month shelf life.
 What does not have a six-month shelf life is the shape of the workflow.
 The shape is now stable: a human director at the top, generative models in the middle, batch animation at the end, and a measurement loop that tells the next sprint what to make.

 That shape did not exist eighteen months ago.
-It does now.
-The teams that have wired it into their growth org are testing five to fifteen times more creative than their old pipeline allowed, and the gap is showing up in every paid social account we have visibility into.
+Growth orgs that have since wired it in are testing five to fifteen times more creative than their old pipeline allowed, and the gap shows up in every paid social account we have visibility into.

 This playbook is the version we hand to growth leaders who want the whole picture in one read.
 The workflow, the economics, the tools we run today, and the first thirty days of standing this up inside a team that has never used it before.
 This is also our hub post.
 Each section links out to a deeper post (workflow, cost, model comparison, prompting) when you want to go further on one piece.